Leumars-o/repo-automate/README.md

 # Smart Contract Automation System

-A comprehensive, modular automation system for generating, testing, and deploying smart contracts across multiple GitHub accounts using Claude Code integration.
+A comprehensive, modular automation system for generating, testing, and deploying smart contracts across multiple GitHub accounts using Claude Code integration with advanced state tracking and token management.

 ## 🏗️ Architecture Overview

 The system is built with a modular, scalable architecture where each component operates independently and can be modified without affecting the entire codebase.
+The system now includes persistent state tracking, intelligent token rotation, and project completion management.

 ### Directory Structure
 ```